JoseHM20/PIA-Programacion-para-Ciberseguridad/README.md

 `gh repo clone JoseHM20/PIA-Cybersecurity`

 ### Project tools
 🟦 Sending e-mails and text messages
 🟦 Encryption, decryption and cracking of messages
 🟦 Image metadata acquisition
 🟦 System and network information
 🟦 Obtaining information from organizations
 🟦 Capture keystrokes using KeyLogger

+### Modules used in the tool